QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     \dot{\psi}(t) = Q^T \psi(t)

-If :math:`Q` was a matrix, we could just take its to find the adoint.
+If :math:`Q` was a matrix, we could just take its transpose to find the adoint.
 However, with matrix-free methods we need to implement the adjoint-vector product directly.

 The logic for the adjoint is that for a given :math:`n = (n_1,\ldots, n_m, \ldots n_M)`, the :math:`Q^T` product for that row has terms enter when